ShandShen/Junyu-Shen/FinalProject/README.md

   If the wearer is alone, the LED in front of the respirator will be green and the inhalation valve will remain open.

   If someone get close within 6 feet, the LED will turn yellow and the speaker will play waining to remind people to keep social distance.
-At the same time the inhalation valve will be shut to protect us from coronavirus.
+At the same time, step motors will shut the inhalation valve to protect us from coronavirus.

-  If someone near by is having a fever, the LED will turn red, buzzer will go off, valve will shut, sound will play to warn us to run for our life.
+  If someone nearby is having a fever, the LED will turn red, buzzer will go off, valve will shut, sound will play to warn us to run for our life.

   <p align="center">
   <img src="https://github.com/ShandShen/Junyu-Shen/blob/master/FinalProject/concept.jpg">